"We Fix Broken Homes" Servicing Raleigh-Durham and

 Posted on March 24, 2024

 Is your home suffering from poor plumbing?
 These plumbing issues, particularly leaks, can damage your home’s foundation if ignored for a long time.
 The leak can signify a more significant problem in your house.
 It’s not just a water waste issue; it can cause moisture that will damage your home foundation.
 A leak will likely be hidden if water bills rise or water pressure is reduced.
 Immediately call an inspection team to check your home thoroughly.
-This article will explore how plumbing leaks can cause damaged foundation.
+This article will explore how plumbing leaks can cause damaged foundations.

 One of the leading causes of damage water leaks can cause to your house is floorboard warping or distortion.
 Because many pipes run beneath the floorboards, water will leak if you notice bumps in your carpet or the floor’s wood.
 If it continues, it will damage your wooden floor, which is expensive.